 How is balayage different from ombré?

 Balayage is a softer, more natural look, while an ombré fades from dark at the roots to a lighter color at the ends.
 Balayage usually starts higher up than ombré, but doesn’t have a specific and steady line of variation throughout the whole head.
 Some pieces may be higher or lower than others but that’s what gives the style a dimensional flowing technique.

 How can you make sure you’re speaking the same language as your stylist?

 Don’t try to use professional words because you want to sound smart.
-We know you aren’t professional and sometimes you may be using the incorrect description and you won’t get the result you want because you were using the wrong language.
-Just do your best to describe your look, and be patient if your stylist ask what seems like repetitive questions; we are just trying to understand you.
+We know you aren’t professional, and sometimes you may be using the incorrect description, and you won’t get the result you want because you were using the wrong language.
+Just do your best to describe your look, and be patient if your stylist asks what seems like repetitive questions; we are just trying to understand you.

 What kind of upkeep does this style require?

 That’s the great thing about balayage!
 There’s a lot less upkeep, usually.
 You may need to go in and get your hair toned to neutralize any unwanted brassiness but going back is fully subjective.
 Some clients want to upkeep their balayage every 2 to 3 months because they love the look.
 And some clients opt for a less frequent and more economic number of visits from six months to a year.
 It’s still important to get regular haircuts/trims between color visits, though.